-Our research is driven by the desire to develop methods that give new perspectives on the nature of interactions between molecules from the fundamental principles of chemical bonding.
+Our research is driven by the desire to develop methods that give new perspectives on the nature of interactions between molecules from fundamental principles.
 Accurately predicting interactions between molecules is the foundation for characterizing their influence on the nature of gases, liquids and solids from a small molecule such as hydrogen bromide to intricate dynamics associated with DNA and protein folding.
 Our current research involves a state-of-the-art in-house program including innovative spectroscopic techniques and molecular calculations run on supercomputers.
-These approaches are capable of predicting intermolecular properties with uncertainties orders of magnitude better than previously used methods often revealing fundamentally new and unexpectedly properties.
+These semi-empirical approaches are capable of predicting intermolecular properties in prototypical interactions with uncertainties orders of magnitude better than previously used methods often revealing fundamentally new and unexpectedly properties.

-A variety of instrumentation is used in our research, driven by the design and development of non-laser spectrometers for the mm to THz spectral region and infrared quantum cascade lasers (QCLs).
-Techniques are optimized to generate experimental information for spectroscopic characterization of prototypically intermolecular interactions.
+A variety of instrumentation is used in our research, based on the design and development of non-laser spectrometers for the mm to THz spectral region and infrared quantum cascade lasers (QCLs).
+Techniques are optimized to generate experimental information for spectroscopic characterization of selected prototypical intermolecular interactions.
 Such information is then included in our compound-model morphed (CMM) algorithms for generating semi-empirical potential functions.
 Projects are thus inherently interdisciplinary providing the quantum mechanical basis for characterizing non-covalent interactions with increasing complexity while predicting their properties with unprecedented accuracy.

-A major current interest in our investigations is to provide a fundamental unified approach to chemical bonding.
-Enhancements in predictability using CMM have now revealed a universal one-dimensional reduced potential providing a flexible, comprehensive and compact way to represent interatomic interactions.
+A major current interest in our investigations is to provide a fundamental unified approach to bonding.
+Enhancements in predictability using CMM have now revealed pairwise canonical transforms providing a flexible, comprehensive and compact way to represent interatomic interactions.
 It is now available for modeling of van der Waals interactions, hydrogen bonding, halogen bonding, ionic and covalent bonding for a wide range of phenomena found in a diverse variety of problems involving molecular dynamics, thermodynamics, adsorption and phase transitions.
 We are particularly interested in transforming this discovery to elucidate the complexities of dimensionally larger interactions.

 Current Projects involve:

-- Spectroscopic studies of interactions between molecules that focus on advancing quantitative characterization of hydrogen bonding and related phenomena.
+- Spectroscopic studies of interactions between molecules that focus on advancing quantitative characterization of hydrogen bonding and related phenomena including open shell systems.

-- Design and development of high resolution quantum cascade laser and solid -state non-laser Terahertz instrumentation and techniques to reveal fundamentally new experimental information on intermolecular interactions.
+- Design and development of high resolution quantum cascade laser and solid - state non-laser Terahertz instrumentation and techniques that reveal fundamentally new experimental information on intermolecular interactions.